 Confidentiality and privilege are particularly vital for the proper functioning of an ADR regime.

-The Mediation Act 2017 (the Mediation Act) defines mediation as 'a confidential, facilitative and voluntary process in which parties to a dispute, with the assistance of a mediator, attempt to reach a mutually acceptable agreement to resolve the dispute'.
-Section 7 provides that the 'agreement to mediate' shall note that the mediation is to be conducted in a confidential manner.
+The Mediation Act 2017 (Mediation Act) defines mediation as 'a confidential, facilitative and voluntary process in which parties to a dispute, with the assistance of a mediator, attempt to reach a mutually acceptable agreement to resolve the dispute'.
+Section 7 provides that the agreement to mediate shall note that the mediation is to be conducted in a confidential manner.
 Section 10 contains the specific confidentiality provisions.

 The European Communities (Mediation) Regulations 2011 provide that any person involved in a mediation that is governed by these Regulations shall not be compelled to give evidence in civil or commercial proceedings relating to a matter arising out of, or connected with, mediation.
 Such parties may be compelled to give evidence in situations where non-disclosure of the information would be contrary to public policy.
 Most communications made in the course of mediations will of course attract without prejudice privilege as well as this added statutory protection.